- 1 Can you do a day trip to Venice from Florence?

 Taking the train from Florence to Venice

-I suggest taking regional trains for practically all your travels in Italy.
+I suggest taking regional trains for practically all your travels in Italy–you really don’t need to worry about renting a car.

 For your convenience, you can purchase your train tickets right inside the Omio app that departs right from the Santa Maria Novella train station in Florence and arrives at Venice’s Santa Lucia station.